quangtmd/IT-Service/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run your app locally and deploy it to the web.

 View your app in AI Studio: https://ai.studio/apps/drive/1NczgJ-ti9VqQ8LwMkqhxBrhnvi-qRD0E

-## Run Locally
+## 1. Run Locally

 This project consists of two main parts: a **Frontend** (React app) and a **Backend** (Node.js API server).
 You'll need to run both simultaneously for the application to work correctly.